Detailed Statistics from the 'Get Data Out' programme > Introduction

 How should I use the data?

 Download the data by following the links below.
 You can download the data separately for each tumour group, or you can download all the data we have at once.

 The data is signed off as non-disclosive and is released under an Open Government Licence.
 You are free to copy, publish, distribute and transmit the information, and to adapt it and include it in your own products.
 The attribution statement that must be included with any reuse of the data is:

-Data for this [study/ project/ report/tool] is based on patient-level information collected by the NHS, as part of the care and support of cancer patients.
-The data is collated, maintained and quality assured by the National Cancer Registration and Analysis Service, which is part of Public Health England (PHE).
+This work uses data that has been provided by patients and collected by the NHS as part of their care and support.
+The data is collated, maintained and quality assured by the National Cancer Registration and Analysis Service, which is part of NHS England (NHSE).
 The data is taken from the Get Data Out tables.